I was readmitted today to have a new MRI done on my brain and cervical (neck section of the spine), and also a blood test.

 The next morning, I felt crappier.
 The numbness spread to my right leg.
 I felt drowsy and I remember my vision was not as clear as usual.
 I called in sick with my manager and drove myself to my usual General Practitioner nearby.
 Thinking back, I am amazed that I was still able to drive.
 I explained to my GP and he asked me to describe the look of the muscle relaxant prescribed to me yesterday.
 He too suspected nothing and suggested that the dosage of the muscle relaxant was too strong.
 He asked me to go home and sleep it off.

 I remembered Mom woke me up for dinner.
 The room was dark, obviously because it was already night time.
 I don’t know what time it was.
-They bought me a 雞絲河粉 or Shredded Chicken Noodle.
+They bought me soup noodle (or noodle soup, or whatever).
 Mom called me to go outside and eat the noodle.
 I could not get down from my bed.
 My body was flimsy and weak.
 I could not even stand up.
-Dad rolled the chair and held onto me while helping to get me on the chair.
-Then, he rolled the chair with me back out to his study, where my noodle was.
+Dad helped me to get to his study desk, where my noodle was.
 I took few spoonful of the noodle before vomited.
 I didn’t have the strength to hold the chopstick.
 Seeing how weak I was, Mom asked Dad to bring me back into my room to rest, thinking maybe the effect of the relaxant was not over yet.

 Picture taken by Mom while I was in Critical Care Unit (CCU).